Manish-Dheke2/laravel-ecommerce/README.md

 ## 🙌 Acknowledgements

-Built as part of a tutorial series on building a full-stack e-commerce app with Laravel, Livewire, Alpine.js, Tailwind CSS, and Filament PHP v4.
+Built as part of my internship, where I got hands-on experience developing a full-stack e-commerce application using Laravel, Livewire, Alpine.js, Tailwind CSS, and Filament PHP v4.
+This project helped me strengthen my skills in real-world Laravel development, payment integrations, and admin panel design.